djcopley/pymatrixlib/README.md

 # PyMatrixLib

 PyMatrixLib is a python-based, matrix library.
 This project is currently a work-in-progress.
 Feel free to fork and contribute.
-If anyone wants to help with Python 2/3 compatability, that would be great.
+If anyone wants to help with Python 2/3 compatibility, that would be great.

 ### Installation